Aguinaldo Highway

 The highway is named in the honor of General Emilio Aguinaldo, the country's first president and a native of Cavite.

 The northern terminus of the highway is located at the Zapote Bridge at the province's boundary with Las Piñas in Metro Manila.
 It then traverses Bacoor, Imus, Dasmariñas, Silang, and ends at Tagaytay in Cavite.
 The highway forms part of National Routes 62, 419, and 410 of the Philippine highway network.
 The highway has several official names, like Manila–Cavite South Road, Cavite–Batangas Road, and Tagaytay-Manila via Silang Road.
-The west alignment of the poblacion area of Silang, is unnumbered as a newer bypass named Silang Bypass Road (or Silang Diversion Road) and is designated as a tertiary road.
+The west alignment of the poblacion area of Silang, is unnumbered as a newer bypass named Silang By-pass Road (or Silang Diversion Road) and is designated as a tertiary road.
 The section that connects with Manila–Cavite Expressway (then Coastal Road), called the Aguinaldo Boulevard, is also designated as National Route 62 (N62) of the Philippine highway network.

 Route description

 Aguinaldo Highway passes through many establishments such as malls, shops, and government offices.
-Various high voltage power lines, most notably the Dasmariñas-Las Piñas transmission line of National Grid Corporation of the Philippines (NGCP), utilize the highway right of way from its intersection with Aguinaldo Boulevard and Bacoor Boulevard to Barangay San Agustin II, Dasmariñas for accessibility to work vehicles and also due to scarcity of land for dedicated right of way.
+Various high voltage power lines, most notably the Dasmariñas-Las Piñas transmission line of National Grid Corporation of the Philippines (NGCP), utilize the highway right of way from its intersection with Aguinaldo Boulevard and Bacoor Boulevard to Barangay San Agustin II, Dasmariñas for accessibility to work vehicles and also due to scarcity of land for the acquisition of right of way and lands where the steel poles stand.

 Originally with four lanes, it starts as a continuation of Diego Cera Avenue at Zapote Bridge.
 It crosses and becomes a six-lane road past Bacoor Boulevard which leads to Molino, Bacoor, and Aguinaldo Boulevard, which connects with Manila–Cavite Expressway.
-It then intersects with Tirona Highway that leads to Kawit and Cavite City.
+It then intersects with Tirona Highway, which leads to Kawit and Cavite City.
 It then passes Imus and enters Dasmariñas, where it reduces to a four-lane road and becoming a divided highway in most portions.
 Afterwards, it then intersects with Governor's Drive and Pala-Pala Road in Dasmariñas.

 Past Pala-Pala Road, it begins its climb to Tagaytay, passing Silang and ends at Tagaytay Rotonda.
-The highway continues as Tagaytay–Nasugbu Highway as it passes the rest of Tagaytay and Alfonso in Cavite before entering the province of Batangas.
+The highway continues as Tagaytay–Nasugbu Highway towards the province of Batangas.

+Alternative names

+The segment of Aguinaldo Highway north of Tirona Highway in Bacoor and part of N62 is alternatively known as Manila–Cavite Road, as the road network indirectly connects Cavite and Manila.
+South of Tirona Highway, it is alternatively known as Cavite–Batangas Road, historically serving as the link between Cavite and Batangas, forming N419 and part of N410.
+An exception is the unnumbered section bypassing the Silang poblacion, which is alternatively known as the Silang By-pass Road or Silang Diversion Road.
+In Tagaytay, it is alternatively known as Tagaytay–Manila via Silang Road, which is also applied up to its southern logical continuation, Tagaytay–Nasugbu Road, up to the eastern end of Mahogany Avenue.
+Additionally, the name Aguinaldo Highway is also alternatively applied to the Tagaytay segment of Tagaytay–Nasugbu Road.